 Going Deeper

 At The Alpine Chapel, we want to encourage you to go deeper in your faith.
 Below is a simple framework to help you pursue a vibrant faith at home and in your communities.
-This will guide us this winter and spring as we seek to pursue God together.
+This will guide us as we seek to pursue God together.

 The Quiet Place